Snowfall In Dharamshala | Know The Best Time And Places To Visit | A Winter Travel Guide In Himachal Pradesh

 This is another heritage site of attraction in Dharamshala.
 The church is dedicated to John the Baptist and is also called St. John in the wilderness.
 It is an Anglican church built in 1852, its beauty of architectural planning and design is still widely appreciated.
 The location of the church invites many tourists to gather during winters.
 A true monumental heritage in the forests of Dharamshala.

-9. Naddi Viewpoint
+9. Visit The Naddi Viewpoint During Snowfall In Dharamshala

 It is an eye-catching viewpoint based in the Naddi village.
 Due to its pleasing and enthralling geographical location, many visitors to Dharamshala come to this village.
 It is a small valley enveloped by snow during the winters that become a perfect abode for trekkers and adventure and adventure lovers.
+January is the Naddi snowfall time, and you must be prepared for a heavy snowfall experience then.

 10. Kalachakra Temple